VerenaEna/ClassicArcadeGame/README.md

 Clone or download the following repo:

 git clone https://github.com/verenaena/ClassicArcadeGame

 Load index.html in browser.

 ## Play the game
 Here you can play the game direct in the browser without downloading anything!
-Click in the following link to play: [<a href="[link to project gitpage .io]"></a>.]
+Click in the following link to play: https://verenaena.github.io/ClassicArcadeGame/

 ## How to Play
 - The goal is to jump from the green grassfield into the water.